any-docs/css/content/guides/conditional_rules/container_scroll-state_queries/index.md

 }
 ```

-You can then create a {{cssxref("@container")}} block that specifies the query, the rules that are applied to children of the container if the test passes, and optionally, the `container-name` of the container(s) you want to query.
+You can then create a `@container` block that specifies the query, the rules that are applied to children of the container if the test passes, and optionally, the `container-name` of the container(s) you want to query.
 If you don't specify a `container-name`, the container query will be applied to all scroll-state query containers on the page.

 Here, we query only containers named `my-container` to determine whether the container can be scrolled towards its top edge: